How to Get Smooth Skin: Top Dermatologist Recommendations

 When new skin cells develop, the older ones get pushed to the surface.
 Many cells flake off into the atmosphere but many mix with sweat, dirt, and sebum to create a dull, ruddy finish.

 Exfoliating weekly can stop the skin from getting clogged pores, dullness, or flaky skin.
 There are many ways to exfoliate, and many of these methods should be practiced regularly, especially before hair removal.
-If you’re wondering in particular as to how to get smooth skin on legs, or even how to get smooth buttocks skin, these exfoliating techniques are ideal for use on these larger areas, and can be done just in the shower at home.

 How to Get Smooth Body Skin at Home